19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (b) the Authority is of the opinion that a PPF Scheme member is insolvent, unable or likely to become unable to meet its obligations, or about to suspend payments; or

-(c) the Authority is exercising or is likely to exercise, or has exercised its powers under Part IIIAA of the Insurance Act (Cap.
-142),
+(c) the Authority is exercising or is likely to exercise, or has exercised its powers under Part IVB of the Monetary Authority of Singapore Act in relation to a PPF Scheme member,

+[Act 31 of 2017 wef 29/10/2018]

 the Authority may determine —